There are only two markets you need to know:

 Give them alternatives.
 We used to only offer 2 categories.
 Now we offer 5 categories.
 We convince salon owners to downsize staff and do more work themselves so that they retain more of their income, while their lower revenue keeps them in a lower price category for accounting.
 Likewise, customers who are already financially independent and look to their business as more of a passive income want to pay us for a more expensive category as a consequence of maximizing their volume.

 Make your offerings look more valuable.
 A nail salon could put a bunch of nail-care and beauty products in a pretty box and sell it at a premium.
 The idea is to get customers to compare the price to a day at your salon- so in comparison, the package is a good deal.
 Because most people are illogical and lazy, they will return to your salon just as often, and they got no additional value from the package but you have increased your income.
-Likewise, restaurants may package a number of foods together, encouraging customers to compare the price to dinner at their restaurant thus raising the perceived value of the packaged treat.
-Nail techs/restaurant staff and tradesmen should all wear uniforms: scrubs or coveralls.
+Likewise, fast food may package a number of foods together, encouraging customers to compare the price to dinner at their restaurant thus raising the perceived value of the packaged treat.
+Nail techs/fast food staff and tradesmen should all wear uniforms: scrubs or coveralls.
 Contractors should have vinyl decals on their van/truck.

 Make peace that you won’t convince 100%.
 We can help you with the math on a price increase so we can determine how many customers you will lose and still break-even.
 Keep in mind that some of those lost customers eventually come back once they try an alternative and realize the grass wasn’t greener on the other side.